 The State used a variety of data sets and industry surveys to determine the extent to which various types of homeowners may be at risk of default, eviction, foreclosure, or housing instability.
-Wisconsin has utilized a combination of public and proprietary data, including the Home Mortgage Disclosure Act (HMDA) loan-level data, U.S. Census American Community Survey (Census ACS) 5-Year Estimates, Federal Reserve Bank Mortgage Dashboard, and zip code-level Mortgage Analytics and Performance Dashboard (MAPD) data on loan performance collected and compiled by the private research firm Black Knight, LLC. and accessed under agreement with the Federal Reserve Bank of Atlanta.
+Wisconsin has utilized a combination of public and proprietary data, including the Home Mortgage Disclosure Act (HMDA) loan-level data, U.S. Census American Community Survey (Census ACS) 5-Year Estimates, Federal Reserve Bank Mortgage Dashboard, and zip codelevel Mortgage Analytics and Performance Dashboard (MAPD) data which reflects Atlanta Fed calculations using Black Knight's McDash Flash daily mortgage performance data (available with a two-day lag).